irohachiyo/finite-state-machine-unity/README.md

 In State component, you can specify which GameObjects are required for each state.
 Required GameObjects are activated/deactivated on transition if it was necessary.

-There are some premade condition updaters included in this package.
-But you can also make your own updater.
+There are some condition updaters included in this package.
+But you can also make your own condition updater.
 All you need to do is to update BoolVariable.Value.